 The Audi Landjet will have advanced autonomous driving capabilities compared to the current Audi models.
-“Artemis has completely new electronics and functionality, including the ability to do Level 4 autonomous driving,” Duesmann told CAR recently.
+“Artemis has completely new electronics and functionality, including the ability to do Level 4 autonomous driving,” Duesmann told CAR.
 “Volkswagen’s new high-volume Trinity EV project, which comes two years later, will also use Artemis technology,” he added.

 Audi showcased its vision of Level 4 autonomous driving with the Elaine concept in 2017 and Level 5 autonomous driving with the Aicon concept the same year.
-The Aicon concept has been said to influence the design of the Landjet.

 Level 4 autonomous driving is a ‘High Automation’ level, where systems do not require inputs from the driver but their functions are limited to some areas – such as in a parking lot or on highways.
 The driver needs to take control when the vehicle leaves the defined areas, like when it drives into town.

-Audi Landjet origins
+Audi Landjet release date

-Audi Landjet FAQ
+Audi Landjet FAQs

 What is the Audi Landjet release date?

 2025 is the much-awaited Audi Landjet release date.
 Its concept version, called the Audi Grand Sphere, will debut at the IAA 2021 (September).